hl7au/au-fhir-core/input/pagecontent/general-requirements.md

    - *required* binding strength (CodeableConcept or code datatypes):
       - the appropriate "unknown" concept code **SHALL** be populated if available.
-      - ~~if the value set does not have an appropriate "unknown" concept code, use a concept from the value set otherwise the instance will not be conformant.~~

       - For AU Core profiles, the following *mandatory* or *conditionally mandatory* status elements with required binding have no appropriate "unknown" concept code:
         - `AllergyIntolerance.clinicalStatus`
         - `Condition.clinicalStatus`
         - `Immunization.status`

-        - ~~The clinicalStatus element is *conditionally mandatory* based on resource specific constraints. ~~

 ### Suppressed Data